AI Visibility Tiers: Legibility, Eligibility, and Extractability

 The tiers are sequential but the diagnostic isn’t.
 Run the hedge signal check first — it usually tells you exactly where to look before you’ve asked a single strategic question.

-Where LER Fits in Your AI Visibility Strategy
+Where LEE Fits in Your AI Visibility Strategy

 The sequence: start with the canonical bio — the first brick of Legibility.
 Understand the three retrieval failures — what breaks at the ground level.
 Understand the three LLM behaviors — the terrain you’re navigating.
-Use LER to know which tier is the bottleneck before you build anything else.
-And if you want to see where this framework came from, the session where LER landed is right here.
+Use the LEE Model to know which tier is the bottleneck before you build anything else.
+And if you want to see where this framework came from, the session where LEE landed is right here.

 About the Author